ArgonDesign/alogic/doc/interop.md

 }
 ```

-Resulting in the following Verilog interface:
+This results in the following Verilog interface:

 ```verilog
 module foo(